raganwald/raganwald.github.com/_posts/2019-09-21-recognizing-myself.md

 Composeable recognizers and patterns are particularly interesting.
 Just as human languages are built by layers of composition, all sorts of mechanical languages are structured using composition.
 JSON is a perfect example: A JSON element like a list is composed of zero or more arbitrary JSON elements, which themselves could be lists, and so forth.

-If we want to build a recognizer for recognizers, it would be ideal to build smaller recognizers for things like strings, and then use composition to build recognizers for elements like lists and "objects."
+If we want to build a recognizer for recognizers, it would be ideal to build smaller recognizers for things like strings, and then use composition to build more complicated recognizers for elements like lists of strings, or "objects."

 This is the motivation for the first part of our exploration: We want to make simple recognizers, and then use composition to make more complex recognizers from the simple recognizers.